grpc/grpc-go/security/advancedtls/testdata/crl/provider/README.md

 About This Directory
 -------------
-The directory test data (certificates and CRLs) used for testing CRL providers functionality.
+The directory contains test data (certificates and CRLs) used for testing CRL providers functionality.

 How to Generate Test Data Using OpenSSL
 -------------

+To generate test data please follow the steps below or run create.sh script.

 We need to generate the following artifacts for testing CRL provider:
 * server self signed CA cert